umbraco/organizer-guide/README.md

 - Try contacting other Umbraco users, agencies and companies using Umbraco in the same area, they might be able to host you or help find someone in the community who can.

 - Some meetups host their events in a social setting such as a bar, cafe or even bowling!

+- Universities/ Schools are often keen to host tech meetups.
+Get in touch with the computing department at your local university or college!

 ## Checklist: Before the meetup